 Tsodilo expects to raise the amounts required to fund the Gcwihaba and Bosoto projects and corporate general and administration expenses, by way of non-brokered private placements and joint ventures.

-On March 4, 2021, the Company's stock began trading on the US OTCQB Venture Market under the symbol "TSDRF".
+On March 4, 2021, the Company's stock began trading on the US OTCQB Venture Market under the symbol "TSDRF" and the Frankfurt Borse under the symbol "TZO.